 Teens who have been abused or had tough experiences early in life can be more likely to have problems with drugs and alcohol.
 Young people are also at greater risk than other teens if their family members have been through an addiction, their mothers used drugs or alcohol during pregnancy, or they haven’t had the guidance of a parent or other adult.

 As students prepare for high school graduation and applying to college or getting a job, stress can build.
 Struggling to maintain a strong grade point average or turning in college or job applications may push some students to seek relief through drugs or alcohol.
 Some teens also are attracted to substance use to try to improve their social life, using drugs or alcohol to loosen up or fit in.
 But remember: Teens have the power — and responsibility — to make healthy decisions for themselves.

 During the teen years, the brain is still developing, and that increases the risk of developing problems with drugs and alcohol.
 In fact, most adults with a substance use disorder report that they started using drugs as teenagers.
 It’s important to deal with a teen’s drug or alcohol problem early because it can affect the brain, making it more difficult to stop or control substance use through willpower alone.

 Many students experiment with drugs and alcohol, and it can be difficult to tell when substance use becomes a problem — especially in ourselves.
-It’s time to do something about it when teenage alcohol and drug abuse interferes with daily life or causes health issues, including:
+It’s time to do something about it when teenage alcohol and drug use interferes with daily life or causes health issues, including:

 Reaching out to other teens and adults who have overcome their drug and alcohol problems can help young people to figure out which treatment option is right for them.
 No one has to face problems with drugs and alcohol alone.
 Help is available.